 The Common Profile Mistakes Every Gamer Makes

 Many gamers fall into the same traps, making easily avoidable dating profile mistakes men make.
-These mistakes instantly categorize you in a negative way, killing your chances before a conversation even starts.
+These mistakes instantly categorise you in a negative way, killing your chances before a conversation even starts.

 The "Cave Dweller" Photos